grid-line

 Use cases

-• Analyze topic data and build your own complex visualization and graphs in Python, R, or a language of your choice.
+• Analyze topic data and build your own visualization and graphs in Python, R, or a language of your choice.

 • Keep tabs on “exploding” products from a specific niche and build automatic reminders or workflows.